Honors Fellows Program

 RSCH 181: Independent Research Experience I (20-25 students)

-This award is given to selected students to engage in a three-week research project, beginning immediately after the College’s commencement and coinciding with Summer May Term (May 12-June 5).
+This award is given to selected students to engage in a four-week research project, beginning immediately after the College’s commencement and coinciding with the first four-week summer session.

 For RSCH 181 (Independent Research Experience I), faculty will offer a targeted research experience that will be focused and intense, with special emphasis on short-term outcomes.
 This is ideal for projects that are “ready to go,” where students can begin researching on day one.
 Faculty mentoring in this short-term research experience will rely on frequent and direct contact with students.
 This experience may include off-campus visits to libraries and museums, fieldwork, archival research, content analysis and any other activity that can be realistically worked into a three-week period.
 Students will not necessarily end this research program with a finished product, but they will engage in a rich, substantive experience and will make substantial progress.
 Some projects may accommodate multiple students resulting in a research community that may resemble a “mini” course – but one that focuses on the research experience.